-Oven Baked Pork Chops covered in brown sugar and garlic on a sheet pan with yukon potatoes.
-One pan, almost no cleanup and the whole family will love them.
+Oven Baked Pork Chops in brown sugar and garlic on a sheet pan with yukon potatoes.
+One pan, easy cleanup and the family will love them.

-Brown Sugar Garlic Oven Baked Pork Chops are the answer to about 500 emails from you guys asking for pork chop versions of these two recipes: Brown Sugar Garlic Pork with Carrots & Potatoes and Slow Cooker Bacon Garlic Pork Loin.
+Brown Sugar Garlic Oven Baked Pork Chops are the answer to about 500 emails from readers asking for pork chop versions of these two recipes: Brown Sugar Garlic Pork with Carrots & Potatoes and Slow Cooker Bacon Garlic Pork Loin.

-You guys have LOVED those recipe and have always asked “can I do this recipe with pork chops?”
-Unfortunately, no, I always said “nope, sorry.”
+You guys have LOVED those recipes and have always asked “can I do this recipe with pork chops?”
+Unfortunately, the answer was always “nope, sorry.”

-Today I have an even EASIER version if that is even possible.
-Sheet Pan Brown Sugar Garlic Pork Chops WITH a side of potatoes like my original recipe.
-I was going to add carrots too, but with the heat I was a bit worried they’d scorch.
+Here is an even EASIER version if that is even possible.
+Sheet Pan Brown Sugar Garlic Pork Chops WITH a side of potatoes like the original recipe.
+You could try to add carrots too, but with the heat you’ll need to keep a close watch in case they scorch.

 Recipe alert (and actual exact one coming soon!): You had all been asking about baked pork chops with cream of mushroom soup.
 THIS is the final piece of that recipe served with Cream of Mushroom Soup (Condensed).

 How to make Baked Pork Chops with Cream of Mushroom Soup: